 In the end, I don’t have a remote connection that works yet.

 Monitoring the VPN

-As of right now, the VPN is working, but it is tempermental, in that the VPN starts and stops with mind of its own.
-Instead of ‘forever’ rating it as unreliable, I am posting the real-time graphs to show you the ping times from work to home… you can decide if it’s reliable or not.
+As of right now, the VPN is working, but it is temperamental, in that the VPN starts and stops with mind of its own.
+Instead of ‘forever’ rating it as unreliable, I am posting the graphs to show you the ping times from work to home… you can decide if it’s reliable or not.

 Updated 5/30/2020: The VPN connection issues seem to be addressed on the Netgear Insight side, below are updated graphs for the last several weeks.

 Update for June 8, 2020 – More bad experiences